tradingstrategy-ai/docs/source/glossary.rst

     Avalanche

-        Avalanche is a blockchain based Avalanche consensus protocol.
+        Avalanche is a blockchain based on Avalanche consensus protocol.

         Avalanche supports subnets, where each subnet is partially independent blockchain having its own properties.
 Some subnets, like Avalanche C-Chain are :term:`EVM-Compatible`.